Supported syntax

 Writage utilises CommonMark as it is a widely used and very well documented Markdown syntax, which was adopted by: Discourse, GitHub, GitLab, Reddit, Stack Overflow and many more.

-In addition to the standard CommonMark syntax, Writage provides support for tables (using GitHub Flavored Markdown syntax) and footnotes, which are common in scientific documents.
+In addition to the standard CommonMark syntax, Writage provides support for tables (using GitHub Flavored Markdown syntax), footnotes, strikethrough, and YAML frontmatter.
+Mathematical equations and citations are also supported β see the dedicated Math & Equations and Citations pages for details.

 CommonMark standard syntax